 Growing up, viola noted the absence of professional hair and skin-care products for black women and set her sights on addressing the need.
 When Viola graduated from high school she wanted to attend a beautician school in Halifax.
 However, because she was of african descent she wasn’t allowed to attend the school.
 Viola made the decision to head to Montreal to attend school – she also travelled to Atlantic City and one of Madam C. J. Walker's beauty schools in New York to pursue her education.
 When Viola finished her education she returned to Halifax where she opened a very successful salon.
 Her clients included Portia White and a young Gwen Jenkins (later the first black nurse in Nova Scotia)

-In the coming years, Viola opened The Desmond School of Beauty Culture – Students were provided with the skills required to open their own businesses and provide jobs for other black women within their communities in Canada east coast or place of their choice.
+In the coming years, Viola opened The Desmond School of Beauty Culture – Students were provided with the skills required to open their own businesses and provide jobs for other black women within their communities in Canada's east coast or the place of their choice.
 Each year as many as fifteen women graduated from the school, all of whom had been denied admission to whites-only training schools.
 Viola was quite the entrepreneur, and launched a line of beauty products Vi’s Beauty Products and opened a combined barbershop and hairdressing salon with her husband, Jack Desmond on Gottingen Street.

 Why is viola desmond a legend?